mister-tortoise/portfolio/README.md

 ## Branches

-This projects has 2 braches:
+This projects has 1 braches:

-- develop: storing react jsx source files for development
 - main: storing built static files for production

 ## Scripts